cupy/cupy/README.md

 Do not forget to restart your terminal session (or `source` it) to enable these changes.
 And then, reinstall Chainer.

+Chainer had `chainer-cuda-deps` module to enable CUDA in previous version.
+Recent version (>=1.3) does not require this module.
+So *we do not have to install* `chainer-cuda-deps`.

 ## More information

 - Official site: http://chainer.org/